internetonfire/iof-tools/README.md

 If you don't have the keys already setup, you can follow these instructions:

-Go to [iMinds Authority account management](https://authority.ilabt.iminds.be/getcert.php) and download your certificate clicking on the "Download Login Cerificate" button.
+Go to [iMinds Authority account management](https://authority.ilabt.iminds.be/getcert.php) and download your certificate clicking on the "Download Login Certificate" button.
 Save it with the name `twist.cert`.
 Extract the public key with the following command:

 `openssl x509 -pubkey -noout -in twist.cert > ~/.ssh/twist.pub`